National Suicide Prevention Outcomes Framework

 About the Outcomes Framework

 The Outcomes Framework is made up of four components that work together to enable effective monitoring and reporting.
-Each component has a specific function, these include an Overview, an Outcomes Map, Data Quality and Improvement Plan (DQ&IP) and a Monitoring and Reporting Plan (M&R plan).
+Each component has a specific function, these include an Overview, an Outcomes Map, Data Quality and Improvement Plan, and a Monitoring and Reporting Plan.

 |---|---|---|---|

-The Overview document was published by the NSPO on the 26th of November 2025.
+The Overview document was published by the NSPO on 26 November 2025.
 This document provides a description of the Outcomes Framework, what its components are, and how they operate together.
-The Overview is the first component of the Outcomes Framework to be published.
-It provides a foundational understanding of the remaining components of the framework that are scheduled for later release.
-Accompanying the Overview, the outcomes and indicators that will make up the beginnings of the Outcomes Map have been published to provide visibility of the progress made on their development.
-To download a copy of the Outcomes Framework Overview and view the outcomes and indicators, please visit the NSPO’s Outcomes Framework webpage.
+It provides a foundational understanding of all components of the Outcomes Framework.
+To download a copy of the Outcomes Framework Overview, please visit the NSPO’s Outcomes Framework webpage.